Orientation to Willingness

 I have repeatedly stated that I do not make new observations in these taxonomic investigations.
 What I do is create order in what many others have identified and described in far more detail.

-There are vast literatures, academic and popular, dealing with the other six domains, and this made it easier for me.
-Not only that, scholars, analysts and popularizers have often identified basic elements and hierarchical relationships amongst these: more so in some domains than others.
+I sought to do that for «willingness», but it appears to lack the vast literatures, academic and popular, found in the other six domains.
+In those domains, scholars, analysts and popularizers have mostly identified basic elements and relationships: more so in some domains than others.

 Examples Closed: